 Where does the emotional bond come from?

-The strong personal bond that unites us to our pet also has to do with clear compatibility and common life habits.
+The strong personal bond that unites us to our pet as dog and dog owner also has to do with clear compatibility and common life habits.

 This is stated in a study by the University of Vienna, based on the study of 132 dogs together with their masters.